Spanish Asparagus With Red Bell Peppers, Onions & Garlic

 Spanish Asparagus With Red Peppers, Onion & Garlic

-• Prep Time: 15 mins
+Prep Time: 15 minutes

-• Cook Time: 15 mins
+Cook Time: 15 minutes

-• Total Time: 30 mins
+Total Time: 30 minutes

-• Cuisine: Spanish
+Cuisine: Spanish

-This Spanish-inspired recipe of lightly cooked asparagus served with onions, red peppers and garlic sautéed in lashings of olive oil.
+This is a Spanish-inspired recipe of lightly cooked asparagus served with onions, red peppers and garlic sautéed in lashings of olive oil.
 I love it as a side with fish or steak, and it works great as a potluck dish.
-If you’re looking for recipes with bell peppers and onions or an asparagus recipe, this dish is a winner!
+If you're looking for recipes with bell peppers and onions or an asparagus recipe, this dish is a winner!
 This asparagus recipe is vegan, vegetarian, gluten-free, paleo and Whole30-friendly.

 Ingredients

-• 4 tablespoons of olive oil
+• 4 tablespoons olive oil

-• ½ large onion, finely diced
+• ½ large onion finely diced

-• 1 large red bell pepper/ capsicum, finely diced
+• 1 large red bell pepper capsicum, finely diced

 • 1 teaspoon salt

-• 1 garlic clove, finely diced
+• 1 garlic clove finely diced

 • ½ juice of lemon